-MBC 223 Electronic Health Record (EHR) (core module)
+MBC 223 Electronic Health Record & EOB's (core module)

-In the Electronic Health Record module, the students will be introduced and given an overview of the EHR documentation through the SpringCharts software.
-Students will learn the features and functionality, linking EHR software skills to meaning use of EHR.
+In the Electronic Health Record module, the students will be introduced and given an overview of electronic EOB's and EHR documentation through the SpringCharts software.
+Students will learn the features and functionality, linking EHR software skills to meaningful use of EHR.
 This module emphasizes on different aspects of SpringCharts, from basic patient's chart to labs, tests, codes, and templates.

-Required Pre-requisites for the Module: MBC 221 and MBC 222.
+Required Pre-requisites for the module: MBC 221 and MBC 222.

-MBC 235 Billing and Coding Externship (core module)
+MBC 235 Clinical Externship (core module)